 GSK Reportedly Pulls Application For Drug Touted By Trump As Potential Treatment For Autism

-According to a report from the Wall Street Journal on Thursday, GSK asked the U.S. Food and Drug Administration to pull its application for leucovorin calcium.
+According to a report from the Wall Street Journal on Thursday, GSK asked the FDA to pull its application for leucovorin calcium because it no longer markets the medicine.

 In this photo illustration, the logo of GSK plc is displayed on a smartphone screen, on April 26, 2025, in Chongqing, China.
 (Photo illustration by Cheng Xin/Getty Images)